EnterpriseDB/repmgr/README.md

     Creates a witness server as a separate PostgreSQL instance.
 This instance can be on a separate server or a server running an existing node.
-The witness server contain a copy of the repmgr metadata tables but will not be set up as a standby; instead it will update its metadata copy each time a failover occurs.
+The witness server contains a copy of the repmgr metadata tables but will not be set up as a standby; instead it will update its metadata copy each time a failover occurs.